6 Ways to Wreck Your Blood Sugar Level

 What not to do if you have type 2 diabetes.

-There are a lot of resources out there to help you manage your disease.
-Don’t ignore the fact that one of the most helpful might be right there at home.
-Spouses, partners, friends, and family members can all make excellent exercise buddies.
+There are a lot of resources to help you manage your diabetes.
+One of the most helpful might be right at home.
+Spouses, partners, friends, and family members can make great exercise buddies.

 “One error that people make when it comes to exercise is that they try to do it on their own without help from other people,” Ahmann says.

 There are other advantages to the buddy system.
-Enlist your spouse or significant other in your efforts to stick your medication schedule and to maintain a healthy diet.
+Ask your spouse or significant other to help you stick your medication schedule and eat a healthy diet.

 “Eating alone can be a problem,” Ahmann says.